-Recently he was a member of a team advising Aero2 on the process of purchasing a passive infrastructure in order to build a telecommunications network; Polkomtel on drafting and negotiating agreements with vendors of the equipment and infrastructure necessary to build a telecommunications network; and on the formal process of preparing for the first public auction for radio frequencies (800 MHz and 2,600 MHz).
+Recently, he was a member of a team advising: Aero2 on the process of purchasing a passive infrastructure in order to build a telecommunications network; Polkomtel on drafting and negotiating agreements with vendors of the equipment and infrastructure necessary to build a telecommunications network; and on the formal process of preparing for the first public auction for radio frequencies (800 MHz and 2,600 MHz).
 He also represented a leading Polish media company in regulatory proceedings before the regulatory authorities and advised the Turkish telecommunications regulatory authority.

 Mariusz implemented a number of projects in the central public administration, working in particular for the Polish Office of Electronic Communications, where he was responsible for legal and procedural aspects of managing the radio frequency spectrum for six years.
+Currently he is a member of Supervisory Board in Exatel.

-Mariusz is recommended by Legal 500 EMEA 2015 in the field of TMT.
+Mariusz is recommended by The Legal 500 EMEA 2015 in the field of TMT.

-Chajec, Don-Siemion & Zyto Legal Advisors is a leading independent Polish law firm with strong track record.
-CDZ offices are positioned in strategic locations in the major business centres in Poland, i.e. Warsaw, Krakow and Łódź.
+Chajec, Don-Siemion & Zyto sp.k. - Legal Advisors is a leading independent Polish law firm with strong track record.
+CDZ offices are positioned in strategic locations in the major business centres in Poland, i.e. Warsaw, Kraków and Łódź.